RonniKahalani/KEA-TechTalk/README.md

 # KEA TechTalk

-This repository contains public material and code snippets from our TechTalk sessions.
+This repository contains a TechTalk archive and code snippets from other internal events.

 ## Additional repositories